Over-the-Air Federated Learning: Rethinking Edge AI Through Signal Processing: Federated Learning Fundamentals

 where $\mu$ is the learning rate.
 Then, each device $k$ uploads the local model $\mathbf{w}_{k}^{t} = {\mathbf{w}_{k}^{t,\tau}}$ to the server for aggregation.
-As the ideal aggregation, the global gradient can be obtained as an average of model parameters from all the devices with equal weighting as
+For the equal-weight AirFL setting emphasized in this tutorial, the server-side global model is obtained by averaging the local model parameters as

 Next, the server broadcasts the obtained global model $\mathbf{w}_{\text{G}}^{t+1}$ to the devices, based on which each device $k$ updates its initial state for the next round as $\mathbf{w}_{k}^{t+1,0} = \mathbf{w}_{\text{G}}^{t+1}, \forall k$.